 When asked about the violence and terrorist attacks, Toguo responded, ‘How could I not be sensitive to the many situations of distress that our world meets today?’
 Toguo’s art is not just one of activism however, it is also infused with a critical eye and a sense of wonder.

 About the Artist

 Barthélémy Toguo was born in 1967 in Cameroon and lives between Paris and Bandjoun.
 He trained at the École Nationale Supérieure des Beaux-Arts in Abidjan, Ivory Coast; the École Supérieure d’Art in Grenoble, France; and the Kunstakademie, Düsseldorf, Germany.
-He founded Bandjoun Station, a centre for artistic exchange between local and international artists featuring residencies, an exhibition space, a library and plantations in Bandjoun, Cameroon.
+He founded Bandjoun Station, a center for artistic exchange between local and international artists featuring residencies, an exhibition space, a library, and plantations in Bandjoun, Cameroon.

 In 2011, Toguo was made a Knight of the Order of Arts and Literature in France.
 He was shortlisted for the Prix Marcel Duchamp in 2016.
 His work is in the collections of the Centre Georges Pompidou, Paris; Museum of Modern Art, New York; Studio Museum in Harlem, New York; Musée d’Art Contemporain, Lyon; Fondation Louis Vuitton; and the Kunstsammlung der Stadt Düsseldorf, among others.